Chemaclass/chemaclass.com/content/blog/2021-01-11-to-mock-or-not-to-mock.md

 ![blog-cover](/images/blog/2021-01-11/cover.jpg)

-Mocking is useful, but "what to mock" usually turns out to be a bit more complicated than expected if you don't treat this carefully.
+Mocking is useful, but "what to mock" usually turns out to be more complicated than expected if you don't treat this carefully.

 <!-- more -->